 Video of the Shipping Workbench with NetSuite

 This video of NetSuite shipment processing with the shipping workbench brings some of the key concepts together into a visible process flow.
 Several examples are shown here including individually fulfilling items and having them automatically staged.
 The demo also uses instant shipping to process shipments in batches.
-Finally, a NetSuite batch fulfillment example shows how large groups of orders could be marked as fulfilled, staged and then processed on the shipping workbench.
+Finally, a NetSuite batch fulfillment example shows how large groups of orders could be marked as fulfilled, staged and then processed on the shipping workbench, making it an incredibly useful high-volume shipping solution for growing businesses.

 Interested in Learning More?